veragluscevic/dmdd/docs/index.rst

 * Calculation of the appropriate nuclear response functions triggered by the chosen scattering model.

-* Inclusion of natural abundances of isotopes for a variety of target elements: Xe, Ge, Ar, F, I, Na, He.
+* Inclusion of natural abundances of isotopes for a variety of target elements: Xe, Ge, Ar, F, I, Na.

 * Simple simulation of data (where data is a list of nuclear recoil energies, including Poisson noise) under different models.